ozdemirda/cpp_channels/README.md

 # cpp_channels
-A humble c++ (c++17 and onwards) header-only channel implementation that provides a similar functionality to golang channels.
+A humble c++ (c++17 and onwards) header-only, thread-safe channel implementation that provides a similar functionality to golang channels.

 A simple example would much more than I could explain in a long text: